-As a result of the uncertainty surrounding the current trading situation with border closures and trading restrictions, the consolidated entity performed some sensitivity analysis on the impairment calculations presented in these financial statements.
-In the event the stores trading number improved by 10%, the reduction in the impairment calculated amounts to \$1,758,583, however, should there be a further decline in revenue to the extent of 10%, there would be the need to further impair an additional \$1,186,247.
-This would be distributed proportionally between property, plant and equipment 40%, and right-of-use- assets 60%, however this may vary depending on the particular stores involved.
+In order to assess any estimation uncertainty, the consolidated entity performed sensitivity analysis on the impairment calculations presented in these financial statements for the 4 CGU's.
+In the event that that the stores trading revenue improved by 10%, the existing headroom would be further extended.
+In the event the stores trading revenue declined by 10%, the consolidated entity would need to recognise an impairment of \$36,960 which would be distributed proportionally between property, plant and equipment and right-of-use assets of these stores.